Research

 Currently, the laboratory is concerned with the development of advanced control and power management systems for renewable energy conversion systems such as wind solar to enhance their capability of optimum power extraction while operating at all regimes and in hybrid mode with storage systems.
 Also, it will contribute to provide high performance solutions to a wide variety of problems in renewable energy.

 The laboratory is committed to finding innovative, cost-effective solutions in the area of control systems related to renewable energy systems (wind, solar and hybrid).
-Control design and prototyping for wind and solar energy conversion systems are investigated through emulation at laboratory scale for test and validation under complex load conditions.
+Control design and prototyping for wind and solar energy conversion systems are investigated through emulation at a laboratory scale for test and validation under complex load conditions.

 Contact Information: